Cyril Cusack: Personal life

 Cusack was a strong supporter of Irish nationalism, and often selected projects based on those beliefs.
 In later life, Cusack became a campaigner for conservative causes in Ireland, notably in his opposition to abortion, where he became a frequent letter-writer to the main liberal Irish newspaper, The Irish Times.

 Regarding his Catholic faith, he commented "Religion promotes the divine discontent within oneself, so that one tries to make oneself a better person and draw oneself closer to God."
 His religious credentials came under scrutiny following his death and the revelation that he had been unfaithful in his first marriage, with a long-term mistress, Mary Rose Cunningham, who bore him a daughter, Catherine.
 Cusack married Cunningham following his first wife's death.

-Cusack received honorary doctorates in 1977 and 1980 from the NUI and the University of Dublin respectively.
+Cusack received an honorary doctorate in 1977 from the NUI and in 1980, from the University of Dublin.

 Cusack was a longtime friend of Irish attorney general, Chief Justice and President of Ireland Cearbhall Ó Dálaigh, whom he got to know when they were students at University College Dublin in the early 1930s.

 Cusack is the maternal grandfather of Irish Socialist Workers Party TD Richard Boyd Barrett and English actor Max Irons.